jfudickar/json2puml/README.md

 * Linux command line utility (*) (standalone and as a docker container)
 * Linux based microservice (*) (standalone and as a docker container)

-(*) Linux is officially supported for Intel 64-bit and Ubuntu 20.04 LTS, Ubuntu 18.04 LTS, RedHat Enterprise Linux (version 8), and WSL2 (Windows Subsystem for Linux).
+(*) Linux is officially supported for x86 64-bit and Ubuntu 20.04 LTS, Ubuntu 18.04 LTS, RedHat Enterprise Linux (version 8), and WSL2 (Windows Subsystem for Linux).
 Other editions should work also, but they are not officially tested.

 # How it's working